 From Alphin Pike, head back to the edge and take the winding path down towards the trees, it’s tricky with loose rocks in places so take your time.
 At the woods turn right, follow the path, turn right through a gate and walk downhill.

-You’ll intersect with another path, turn right and continue all the way to the end of woods in Chew Plantation.
+You’ll intersect with another path, turn right and continue all the way to the end of the woods in Chew Plantation.
 Walk almost to the end, near some huge boulders and before the gate turn right onto the path winding down, then take any path on the right so you’re walking alongside the stream (Chew Brook).

-Walk until you reach the dam (where you turned off at the start), turn left to walk across, left at the end up the road (that you started on) and look for the footpath on the right, through the narrow gap in the wall and head back up the steps through the woods to the car park.
+Walk until you reach the dam (where you turned off at the start), turn left to walk across then go left at the end and up the road (that you started on) and look for the footpath on the right, through the narrow gap in the wall and head back up the steps through the woods to the car park.